Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Tigh Ned Inis Oirr

-The Tigh Ned Inisheer, Ireland Restaurant and Pub is an ideal place to relax after a full day of island sightseeing.
-Located on the shore – with a beer garden offering impeccable sea views – Tigh Ned offers a menu of sandwiches, salads and soups, as well as locally-caught seafood.
+The Tigh Ned Inisheer Restaurant and Pub is an ideal place to relax after a full day of sightseeing.
+Located on the shore – with a beer garden featuring superb sea views – Tigh Ned offers a menu of sandwiches, salads and soups, as well as locally-caught seafood.

 For drinks, it’s hard to pass up a Guinness, but we recommend ordering a pint of the local craft beer from Spiddal River Brewery (which is based in Connemara).